-- Black undergraduate students who are applying to, or who have been accepted and plan to enroll into, an urban planning program for graduate studies;
+- African-American/Black undergraduate students who are applying to, or who have been accepted and plan to enroll into, an urban planning program for graduate studies

-- Black graduate students, majoring in urban planning or a related field (geography, environmental studies, urban studies, urban policy etc.)
+- African-American/Black graduate students, majoring in urban planning or a related field (geography, environmental studies, urban studies, urban policy, etc.)

-Students applying to graduate programs must show proof of acceptance and intent to enroll if awarded the scholarship.
+Students applying to graduate programs must show proof of acceptance and intent to enroll if awarded the fellowship.
 The applicant should be in good academic standing and active member of their communities.
-The scholarship will be awarded to the student to cover costs associated with the pursuit of their studies.
-The scholarship is awarded to a student only one time during their tenure in a planning program.
+The fellowship will be awarded to the student to cover costs associated with the pursuit of their studies.
+The fellowship is awarded to a student only one time during their tenure in a planning program.

 The applicant should submit ONE application package that includes the following materials: